Mrt0t0/NewGreedy/README.md

-# NewGreedy v0.6 - Progressive Upload Multiplier Proxy
+# NewGreedy v0.6 - Progressive Upload Multiplier BitTorrent Client Proxy

 ### Description

 NewGreedy v0.6 is an advanced HTTP proxy for BitTorrent clients.
+(Greedy Torrent Like).

-(GreedyTorrent Like) It intercepts tracker "announce" requests and intelligently modifies the `uploaded` statistic.
+It intercepts tracker "announce" requests and intelligently modifies the `uploaded` statistic.
 This version uses a **progressive multiplier**, which starts at 1.0 and linearly increases to a configurable maximum over a set duration, making the reported upload values appear more natural.

 The reported upload is calculated as: `Reported Upload = Real Downloaded * Progressive Multiplier`.